leptv/PET_bacteria_attachment/README.md

 ## File description

 Three-dimensional (3D) raw data from PET imaging of two column experiments (tracer and E. coli bacteria injections) were pre-processed by coarsening voxel dimensions, normalizing the concentration.
-The pre-processed tracer and bacteria data are stored as 3D arrays in **"tracer_PET_data_processed.npy"** and **"bacteria_PET_data_processed.npy"**, respectively.
+The pre-processed tracer and bacteria raw data are stored in **"tracer_PET_data_processed.npy"** and **"bacteria_PET_data_processed.npy"**, respectively.

 The main code to analyze PET data and calculate bacteria attachment and attachment rate coefficients is **"pet_data_analysis.py"**.
 Functions required in this code are imported from **"pet_analysis_functions.py"** file and the tracer and bacteria pre-processed data above are input into this code file for analysis.
 This code is used for:
 - Figure 2 plotting: Concentrations of tracer and bacteria from PET are produced at each time (t= 2,5,8 min since pule injection) to creat time-course concentration maps in the column.